makielskis/botscript/README.md

   - Create makefile from cmake file: `cmake ../src`
   - Make: `make`
   - Rename library: `mv libpybotscript.so pybotscript.so`
-  - Have fun with pybotscript, proxy_checker and the botscript executable.
+  - Have fun with pybotscript and the botscript executable!

 How to use pybotscript
 ----------------------